You need a sponsor licence to employ most types of workers from outside the UK, including Skilled Visa workers.

 During the pre-licence application stage, if the Home Office is not satisfied that the duties can be met, the application will be refused.

 If the licence is granted, the Home Office has powers to inspect sponsors at any time, and without notice.
-Where compliance breaches are identified, the Home Office can take enforcement action against the sponsor, by downgrading the licence, suspending or even revoking the licence.
+Where compliance breaches are identified, the Home Office can take enforcement action against the sponsor, by imposing a sponsor action plan, downgrading the licence, suspending or even revoking the licence.

 With a suspended licence, your sponsored workers can continue to work for you, but you cannot assign a certificate of sponsorship to a new employee and you will need to respond to the Home Office within 20 days to put forward your case as to why the licence should be reinstated.
 This will require extensive preparation to collate evidence, identify a correction plan within the timeframe.
 The Home office can then decide to reinstate the licence, to downgrade it or revoke if the compliance breaches are substantial.